gchahal1982/G3DAI/ai-platforms/codeforge/docs/autonomous-execution-directive.md

 ## 🎯 MISSION: COMPLETE CODEFORGE MVP DEVELOPMENT

-You are tasked with **autonomously executing ALL remaining tasks** listed in `ai-platforms/codeforge/docs/mvp-development-roadmap.md` to transform CodeForge from a **comprehensive AI development ecosystem** into a **production-ready platform** with performance optimization, comprehensive testing, and launch preparation.
+You are tasked with **autonomously executing ALL remaining tasks** listed in `ai-platforms/codeforge/docs/mvp-development-roadmap.md` to transform CodeForge from a **comprehensive AI development ecosystem** into a **production-ready platform** with comprehensive testing, documentation, and launch preparation.

-**SCALE OF DEVELOPMENT**: 98 completed → 154 total files (56 remaining) → Production-ready platform with $40-120M ARR potential
+**SCALE OF DEVELOPMENT**: 105 completed → 155 total files (50 remaining) → Production-ready platform with $40-120M ARR potential

 ## 🚨 AUTONOMOUS EXECUTION RULES - MANDATORY COMPLIANCE